shrey-007/spring-core/README.md

 local repo project name=spring_core_github
-As simple program to show how to inject dependencies in spring.
+A simple program to show how to inject dependencies in spring.

 How to create program=
 i)add spring dependencies in pom.xml